 If you are a U.S. citizen (not a lawful permanent resident), you may sponsor the following relatives:

 The U.S. sets no limits on the number of your close relatives who may emigrate from any country.
-If they legally enter the United States, close relatives are free to accept employment and will not have to apply to extend their stay.
+If they legally enter the United States, close relatives are free to accept employment.

 Family Preference Immigration Visas